 President: It shall be the duty of the president to act as chief executive officer responsible for all affairs, operation, and management of the Association.
-The President shall preside at all meeting of the Association, prepare the agenda for the meetings, represent the interest of the DATA membership, delegate any duties as deemed appropriate, propose the annual budget, approve expenditures, and be a delegate to meetings/conferences.
+The President shall preside at all meeting of the Association, prepare the agenda for the meetings, represent the interest of the NEFAEA membership, delegate any duties as deemed appropriate, propose the annual budget, approve expenditures, and be a delegate to meetings/conferences.

 President-Elect: It shall be the duty of the President-elect to preside at meetings in the absence of the President, to assist and perform duties as directed by the President, and to assume the duties of the President in the event of a vacancy of that office.
 The President-elect shall advance to the office of President the succeeding term.
-The President-elect shall chair DATA Fall and Spring art exhibitions and assist in the coordination of programming including general meetings and workshops.
+The President-elect shall chair NEFAEA Fall and/or Spring art exhibitions and assist in the coordination of programming including general meetings and workshops.

 Secretary: It shall be the duty of the secretary to oversee all records and documentation.
-The secretary keeps minutes of each meeting, presents the minutes for approval at each succeeding meetings, composes all correspondence of the Association (meeting notices, membership notices, thank you notes, etc), keeps an updated membership list, and compiles and distributes notices via email.
+The secretary keeps minutes of each meeting, presents the minutes for approval at each succeeding meetings, composes all correspondence of the Association (meeting notices, membership notices, thank you notes, etc.), keeps an updated membership list, and compiles and distributes notices via email.

 Treasurer: It shall be the duty of the Treasurer to be the chief financial officer of the organization.
 The Treasurer is responsible for keeping and maintaining all financial records accurately, receive and account for the funds of the organization, notify members of payment of dues received by insuring membership card for the year, disburse funds for approved items, pay bills produce and submit a monthly finance report, prepare all tax forms and financial reports as required, and compile a current membership list from paid dues.

 Historian: It shall be the duty of the Historian to document all activities of the Association by keeping copies, photographs and records of all publicity and activities of the Association.
-The Historian should photograph all DATA functions, organize a scrapbook of the year’s events, display photographs and scrapbook, and submit photos to media and newsletter chair when applicable.
+The Historian should photograph all NEFAEA functions, organize a scrapbook of the year’s events, display photographs and scrapbook, and submit photos to media and newsletter chair when applicable.

-Museum Representative: It shall be the duty of the Museum representative to act as a liaison between the Association and Museum organizations and o insure that members are notified of Museum programs and workshops.
+Museum Representative: It shall be the duty of the Museum representative to act as a liaison between the Association and Museum organizations and to insure that members are notified of Museum programs and workshops.

 Retired Division Chair: It shall be the duty of the Retired Division Chair to represent and act as a liaison between the Association and the retired educators group and to encourage Association membership from this group.